3 min read

 Critics of the bill say it is both too far-reaching while at the same time it go far enough to address more commonplace internet abuses.

 Among those objecting are the NZ Council for Civil Liberties and InternetNZ.
-It is also opposed by the National, Act, the Green Park and Te Paati Māori.
+It is also opposed by the National, Act, the Green Party and Te Paati Māori.

 In its submission to the bill committee the NZ Council for Civil Liberties says "the Bill sets up a dangerous internet censorship filter that will be ripe for abuse by future governments."